CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 toc: 2
 ---

-ADD INTRO
+To use Cumulus VX with VMWare vSphere, you need to perform the following configuration:

+- Create the VMs
+- Create connections between the VMs
+- Test the connections
+- Configure OSPF and FRRouting

-## Create a VM with VMWare vSphere
+## Create VMs with VMWare vSphere

-The following procedure describes how to create a Cumulus VX VM with VMWare vSphere ESXi.
-This section assumes a basic level of VMware vSphere experience.
-For detailed instructions, refer to the {{<exlink url="https://docs.vmware.com/en/VMware-vSphere/index.html" text="VMware vSphere documentation">}}.
+The following procedure describes how to create a VM in VMWare vSphere for each switch in the example topology (Leaf01, Leaf02, and Spine01).
+This section assumes a basic level of VMWare vSphere experience.

-This configuration was tested using vSphere ESXi 5.5 and a Windows vSphere client; however, the VM is configured to support ESXi 4.0 and higher.

 1. Download and install the VMWare vSphere ESXi hypervisor.
 Refer to the {{<exlink url="http://www.vmware.com/products/vsphere.html" text="VMWare vSphere documentation">}}.